scfast/logbook/august.md

 - testing out github pages setup
 - Testing out MD linking, good source on how to do it here: https://stackoverflow.com/questions/7653483/github-relative-link-in-markdown-file
 - back linking to main README page
+- link to handy cheat sheet to slowly make use out of: https://www.markdownguide.org/cheat-sheet/

 ## [Back to home](README.md)